 Sanemori served as a retainer to the Genji family, distant members of the imperial family, but later switched his allegiance to the rival Heike family.
-These two families battled for dominance over the imperial court and control of the country during the twelfth century.
-Sanemori was ordered to find and kill the Genji heir, Kiso Yoshinaka (1154-1184).
-He instead protected the young boy, who grew up and later became the leader of the Genji.
+The families battled for dominance over the imperial court and control of Japan during the twelfth century.
+According to historical accounts, when the Genji forces were defeated by the Heike in 1155, Sanemori was ordered to find and kill the Genji heir, Kiso Yoshinaka (1154-1184).
+Instead, he protected the young boy, who grew up and later became the leader of the Genji.

 The animosity between the two families grew and led to the Genpei War (1180-1185), a civil war that engulfed the country.
 Sanemori was in his seventies when the war broke out.
-He fought on the side of the Heike in the war and is said to have dyed his hair black before going into battle to appear more youthful.
+He fought on the side of the Heike and is said to have dyed his hair black before going into battle to appear more youthful.
 In the Battle of Shinohara (1183), he was killed by the commander of Yoshinaka's forces, who brought Sanemori's head back to Yoshinaka as a trophy.
-When the head was cleaned and the ink washed out of Sanemori's hair, Yoshinaka was devastated when he realized that they had killed the man to whom he owed his life.
+It was a common practice to collect the heads of enemies killed on the battlefield, then clean and label them to present to the daimyo lord.
+When the ink was washed out of Sanemori's hair, Yoshinaka was devastated when he realized that they had killed the man to whom he owed his life.